jboss-developer/jboss-eap-quickstarts/security-vault-askpass/README.md

         mvn clean package wildfly:deploy

-4. This will deploy `target/jboss-security-vault-askpassy.war` to the running instance of the server.
+4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.

-<a id="accesstheapp"></a>
 Access the Application
 ---------------------

-The application will be running at the following URL <http://localhost:8080/jboss-security-vault-askpass/AskpassServlet>.
+The application will be running at the following URL <http://localhost:8080/${project.artifactId}/AskpassServlet>.

 When you access the application the browser should display the following info: